“And now here is my secret, a very simple secret: it is only with the heart that one can see rightly, what is essential

 If you know an INFP, what you’ll see is their auxiliary function, Extraverted Intuition (Ne).
 They will see possibilities and imaginative ideas everywhere and will want to find ways to inspire people with these ideas.
 Yet what really drives the INFP is their dominant function, Introverted Feeling (Fi).
 Fi gives the INFP an unwavering set of internal morals that they seek to understand and mold in a deep, holistic way.
 On the outside, INFPs seem open-minded and thoughtful, but inside their values and beliefs are impenetrable.
 They may make modifications to their values as they understand themselves in a deeper way, but they will strive to be true to themselves no matter what peer pressure, orders, and demands are made for them to “fit in” or conform.

 Understanding Introverted Feeling

 Introverted Feeling (Fi) types have complex, intense, and personal emotions.
 They live their life striving to understand themselves deeply, to express their beliefs, and above all, to remain authentic.
 Being honest and sticking to their personal code of ethics is their highest concern.
-Because Fi is introverted in nature, it is guarded from the outside world and INFPs will only show their feelings to those they feel they can trust implicitly.
+Because Fi is introverted in nature, it is guarded against the outside world and INFPs will only show their feelings to those they feel they can trust implicitly.
 This is why when you get to know the INFP in a deeper, more intimate way, they may reveal a side of themselves you didn’t know existed.
 As they form deeper relationships they will reveal more of their dominant feeling, and it often comes as a surprise.
 Suddenly, friends and family realize that underneath their open-minded demeanor the INFP has very strong judgments and morals that they will not compromise.